 Childhood asthma is a disease that troubles many young people worldwide.
 It is the leading cause of emergency room visits, hospitalizations, and missed school days.

-Asthma basically is a respiratory condition in which the immune system overreacts to certain pollutants or allergens in the air, food, or water.
+Asthma basically is a respiratory condition in which the immune system overreacts to certain pollutants or allergen.
 The airways of the lungs swell and constrict air flow into the body.

 If this should happen, your child may experience the classic symptoms such as wheezing, coughing and shortness of breath.